FayeFang/payments_exercise/README.md

 A payment model has been created and belongs to a loan.
 In addition, every loan has many payments.

-Every payment has a amount, which is validated to never exceed the outstanding balance.
+Every payment has a positive amount, which is validated to never exceed the outstanding balance.
 It also has a post date which should be either the same as the creation date, or could be a future date at user's discretion.

-In the payment controller, #index shows all payments for the specific loan. #show shows that particular payments. #create creates a payment.
+In the payments controller, #index shows all payments for the specific loan. #show shows that particular payments. #create creates a payment.

 Rspec tests are also written to fully test every controller and model methods.
 The coverage of the tests written are 100%.